jcm93/jmc/readme.md

 - [Roadmap](#roadmap)

 # Features
+The primary goal of jmc is to act as a replacement for Music.app, solving all of the glaring problems with its user interface. jmc will not randomly scroll away from your focus, does not take 3+ seconds to pause and unpause with a large library, has consistent keyboard controls regardless of how you are viewing your library, and aims to be pleasant and enjoyable to use. jmc also offers a number of useful tools for organizing your music library.

 ### Library Manager
 ![screenshot](https://puu.sh/xoZHp/31dddfc751.png)
-jmc offers the most powerful tools for library organization of any media player for macOS. jmc keeps track of album artwork, PDFs, logs, cue sheets and more, and offers powerful tools for organizing your media.
+jmc offers a set of useful tools for library media organization. jmc keeps track of album artwork, PDFs, logs, cue sheets and more, and offers flexible options for organizing your media.

-jmc elegantly accounts for media spread across external volumes, showing available and unavailable volumes in the sidebar and filtering the music in your library accordingly.
+jmc accounts for media spread across external volumes, showing available and unavailable volumes in the sidebar and filtering the music in your library accordingly.

 #### Location Manager
 jmc will track the locations of files added to it.
-If your files do missing, when transferring media between volumes or libraries, for example, you can use the location manager to easily relocate lost files and folders.
+If your files do go missing, when transferring media between volumes or libraries, for example, you can use the location manager to easily relocate lost files and folders.

 ### Advanced Search
 ![screenshot](https://i.imgur.com/oYB83zF.png)